OthmanSefraoui/Data_story/docs/index.md

 As usual when using global data, we miss differences between countries.
 Let us look at a map of the emissions (in gigagrams), with time evolution.
 {: .text-justify}

 As the map show different trends, you can chose the scale at which to look at: log scale or classic linear scale.
-Linear scale will highligh dominating producers, will log will show the difference in magnitudes.
+Linear scale will highligh dominating producers, while log will show the difference in magnitudes.
 {: .text-justify}

 {% include display_map_emission.html %}